ubershmekel/Twitch-API/README.md

 In situations where headers cannot be set, you can also specify a client ID as a querystring parameter: `client_id=<client_id>`

+You can register your application to get a `client_id` at https://www.twitch.tv/settings/connections

 <a name="oauth"/>
 <a name="wiki-auth"/>
 ## Authentication